breezy11/smart-sum-parking/README.md

 This is an android parking application programmed in Java. <br> It won third place in a competition organized by the University of Mostar, Ericsson, and HT Eronet. <br>
-The application was created by Robert Sliškovič, Bože Skoko, and me.
+The application was created by Robert Slišković, Bože Skoko, and me.

 ## about